Adopting a Climate Smart Approach in Home Gardens

 “I used to walk 45 minutes down to fetch drinking water.
 It was impossible to grow any vegetable with the water we carried up spending up to 1.5 hours.
 We are six members in a family and utilized almost three buckets a day.
 Growing vegetables in this dry village was impossible during dry season.
-And in the reainy season we could grow just a few plants of squash, bottle gourd etc. With the use of waste water we are now growing vegetables up to nine months per year and using our own urine for fertilization,” says Mr Tirbire Sarki from Nayabasti, Bajhang.
+And in the rainy season we could grow just a few plants of squash, bottle gourd etc. With the use of wastewater, we are now growing vegetables up to nine months per year and using our own urine for fertilisation,” says Mr Tirbire Sarki from Nayabasti, Bajhang.

 “Nowadays my whole family will focus on preserving even a single drop of water.
-We have waste water collection ponds on each yard.
-We have chilli, cauliflower, eggplant and many other varieties growing up in the garden.
+We have wastewater collection ponds on each yard.
+We have chili, cauliflower, eggplant, and many other varieties growing up in the garden.
 Drinking water is coming soon in the village and we do hope that we will have drastic change in our lives,” states Mrs Nannu Giri from Matela, Bajhang.

 “Our neighbours called us foolish and laughed at me seeing me collecting my own urine.
 But after a couple of weeks, they asked about our healthy chilli plants,” laughs Mr Ser Bahadur Khadka from Thalara, Bahjang.
 “Now we have competition of using human urine in the home garden in the whole community”.

 RVWRMP has been supporting rural communities which are practicing subsistence based and rain fed agriculture with low productivity and have only small landholdings or lack of access to modern farming technologies and skills.
 These communities are also often unfamiliar about the impact of climate change, adaptation, and mitigation strategies.